 Every employee in higher professional education may participate in the group health insurance for higher professional education.
-Social partners in higher professional education see to it that retired staff and employees unfit for work in this sector will be able to participate in the group health insurance or an equivalent scheme.
-Under the arrangements concerning the group health insurance each university of applied sciences will also have to take out an insurance for schemes in the context of labour related care.
-The premium for this insurance amounts to approximately \in 55 per employee per year.
+The parties to the collective agreement in higher professional education ensure that retired staff and employees unfit for work in this sector will be able to participate in the group health insurance or an equivalent scheme.
+Part of the arrangements concerning the group health insurance is that each university of applied sciences also provides for schemes in the context of work-related care whether by taking out an insurance or not.
+The premium for this scheme or this insurance amounts to approximately €55 per employee per year.